the artist and the curious case of the vanishing ice caps

 Sweltering skies, sizzling soundscape – a walk along the East River in Manhattan.
 Heat of the day in dialogue with black and white photography.

-Mixed media painting series, with slices of bread, matches and wire.
+Mixed media series, with slices of bread, matches and wire.
 Exhibited in Romania.

 The Spirit of Film

 Mixed media, with elements of printing.
 Balázs' film theory and early film, in dialogue, exhibited at the British Film Academy and three London cinemas.